Mirantis/virtlet/docs/resource_managment.md

 ### Libvirt CPU allocation:
 1. `shares` is set per each vCPU.
 1. `period` and `quota` are set per each vCPU.
 As libvirt imposes limits per each vCPU thread, so actual `CPU quota` is `quota` value from the domain definition times the number of vCPUs.
 More details re reasons of libvirt per vCPU cgroup approach can be found at https://www.redhat.com/archives/libvir-list/2015-June/msg00923.html.
 1. `emulator_period` and `emulator_quota` denote the limits for emulator threads(those excluding vcpus).
-At the same time for unlimites domains benchmarks show that these activities may measure up to 40-80% of overall physical CPU usage by QEMU/KVM process running the guest VM.
+At the same time for unlimited domains benchmarks show that these activities may measure up to 40-80% of overall physical CPU usage by QEMU/KVM process running the guest VM.
 1. vCPUs per VM - it's commonly recommended to have vCPU count set to 1 (see details in section **"CPU overcommit"** below).

 **Defaults:** In absence of explicitly set values each domain has 1024 shares set by default.